 Yet, having been active in the 3D and VR content world myself I remain deeply sceptic.

 Besides, “it’s all in the head, dude.”
 The best films and worst nightmares are always being shown in our respective minds.
 And inside our heads, your and my movies are 3D (and VR) anyway.
 To arrive at a really “all-pervasive” sensory event, imagination remains a necessary compound to fill the sensory gaps that no 2-D or 3D can possibly fill.
-Thus, exciting as 3D and VR may be at their inception, it really does not make that much of a difference in the end, whether I watch or play a VR, 3D or 2-D application.
+Thus, as exciting as 3-D and VR may be at their inception, it really does not make that much of a difference in the end, whether I watch or play a VR, 3D or 2-D application.

 As for market perspectives, 3D and VR on the one hand and 2-D entertainment on the other are clearly playing a zero-sum game.
-In the long run 3D/ VR will replace most of 2-D applications, I am sure.
+In the long run, 3D/ VR will replace most of 2-D applications, I am sure.
 But a Blue Ocean 3D entertainment is not.
 And even the disruption of the old 2-D-Red Ocean will come about in slow motion.
 Because 3D and VR entertainment are nice-to-have, but must-haves they are not.